-If you’re looking at what to do in Santa Barbara and you only have a weekend, this post is for you!
+If you’re looking for a few fab Santa Barbara wineries for tipple of the local nectar and you only have a weekend, this post is for you!

 In two days I had to be ruthless about what I was going to focus my time on, and that meant not much time for shopping but plenty of time for tasting at local wineries and some great dining!